 An easy mistake to make, and worth making a note now about what we can do to make sure this doesn’t happen to ourselves, or if it does happen, then the best way to deal with it there-and-then.
 So here’s 6 tips to get you on the right track:

-6. Finish the clean-up with a thorough wash of everything.
-So do a final mop with cleaning substance, wipe down all affected surfaces, and properly wash any pots and items that have had water near them.
+So do a final mop with cleaning substance, wipe down all affected surfaces in the laundry room or kitchen area, and properly wash any pots and items that have had water near them.
 The problem is that it’s dirty water that has come from the washing machine, and this is the time to get everything ship-shape following the aftermath of the episode.